Cortisone Injection - Manchester & Burnley

 How do Cortisone Injections work?

-Since inflammation often causes redness, swelling and sometimes tissue damage, this process itself is reduced, causing a reduction in tissue damage.
+Since inflammation often causes redness, swelling and sometimes tissue damage, this process itself is reduced.

 Cortisone injections also decrease pain by stopping the release of chemicals across nerves and the activation (firing up) of local nociceptors.
 This way they interrupt the pain cycle and play a role in preventing the pain from becoming chronic.